 It is important to limit the time your children spend in front of the TV or with electronics, but children need “down time” as much as adults do.
 They need to play and just be a kid — even teens.
 Will they get bored?
 Probably.
 But they need to learn how to use their imagination to creatively and responsibly come up with their own cure for boredom.

 By engaging your children with family oriented activities it stimulates their brain cells (instead of withering them with activities, such as, watching TV or playing video games) and it lowers the family’s stress.

-For more tips and solutions on reducing family stress and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 30-Days To Parenting Success Course.
+For more tips and solutions on reducing family stress, discover The Parent’s Toolshop®‘s unique Universal Blueprint® problem-solving system, get the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.